agriya/OFOS/README.md

 # OFOS

-OFOS is an open source classified platform that is capable to run classified sites similar to Just Eat clone script.
+OFOS is an open source Online Food Ordering platform that is capable to run sites similar to Just Eat.
 It is written in AngularJS with REST API for high performance in mind.

 > This is project is part of Agriya Open Source efforts.
 OFOS was originally a paid script and was selling around 10000 Euros.
 It is now released under dual license (OSL 3.0 & Commercial) for open source community benefits.